Chali 2na: Collaborations

+Chali 2na appeared on alternative-reggae band, The Movement's track "Break in the Glass" from their 2019 album Ways of the World.

 Film

 Chali 2na is featured prominently in the award-winning documentary This Is the Life, chronicling the music movement that was birthed at The Good Life Cafe in South Central Los Angeles.
 The Good Life is the open-mic workshop where he first performed with Unity Committee in the early 1990s and founded Jurassic 5.

 Chali 2na is also featured in the documentary Freestyle: The Art of Rhyme, and in the movie Never Been Kissed as part of Ozomatli, performing in a club.

 Chali 2na is interviewed in RASH – a 2005 documentary film about Melbourne street art and graffiti – on his passion for graffiti as he paints his signature Tuna fish in murals with Australian artists including Phibs.
 The session involved painting murals on Smith St and Brunswick St in Melbourne.
 Chali was taking a short breather while on the band's 2005 Australian tour.

 Chali 2na has also starred in the Epic Rap Battles of History video, Sir Isaac Newton versus Bill Nye as astrophysicist Neil deGrasse Tyson.